PatchMixolydic/blackcomb/README.md

 # Blackcomb
 Blackcomb is ostensibly a game engine.
-It is not currently intened for public use.
+It is incredibly incomplete and not currently intened for public use.

+Right now, the code is ill-documented.
+Documenting the engine is the next thing I intend to work on.

 ## Dependencies
 Blackcomb currently relies on GLAD, GLFW, and stb_image.h.